2025 PWHL Draft: Expansion

 The PWHL established two new teams for the 2025–26 season, the Seattle Torrent and Vancouver Goldeneyes.
 In order to help these new teams fill their rosters, the league granted them an exclusive signing window from June 4–8, and held an expansion draft on June 9, 2025.

 Protected lists and exclusive signing window

 Before 5:00 pm on June 3, each current team submitted the names of three current players under contract for next season to the league to be protected from signing by the expansion teams.
-After a current team lost two players, they were then allowed to protect a fourth player.
+After a current team lost two players, they were allowed to protect a fourth player.
 Once the protected lists were submitted, the Seattle and Vancouver teams had a five-day exclusive window, from June 4 through June 8, to sign up to five players each.
 Any player who was either unprotected, or on an expiring contract, could be signed by either expansion team.